 By Angie Chang (Co-Founder & Editor-in-Chief, Women 2.0)

-15% of angel investors are women and 11% of investment partners at venture capital firms are women.
-Women investors are more apt to be directly connected to and able to attract female-led ventures, and investors invest in women where there are women to be found.
+The numbers are bleak – 11% of investment partners at venture capital firms are women and 15% of angel investors are women.
+And according to this handy infographic on investing in women, women investors are far more apt to be directly connected to and able to attract female-led ventures.
+Women invest in women where there are women to be found.

-We at Women 2.0 profile women – from angel investors to venture capitalists – who invest in women with the hopes of clarifying the role of and identifying women who invest in women.
+We at Women 2.0 will begin profiling women – from angel investors to venture capitalists – who invest in women with the hopes of clarifying the role of and identifying women who invest in women.